 My son received one of these as a gift, and after trying to figure out what the heck it was supposed to be used for, it quickly became one of his favorite toys.
 It’s fun to squish (hence the name), easy to grab and shake, exciting to drop on the floor, and maybe one of the most interesting things to chew on of all time.
-Get it on Amazon.
+Get it at Target and on Amazon.

 This cute little rattle makes a clacking sound that babies love, is easy for tiny hands to grasp, and comes with the option to clip it onto something if you’re a mean parent like me who doesn’t want to play the “pick up the rattle off the floor” game for the 200th time in a row.
-Get it on Amazon or on the Haba site.
+Get it on the Haba site.

 The wooden pull toy is a classic and comes in pretty much any shape, size and style you can imagine.
 This sweet little elephant is eco-friendly and finished with water-based non-toxic paint and varnish.
 Babies mastering the walking stage will love watching this guy’s ears flap and body bounce as he’s pulled along behind them.
 Get it on Amazon.

 These 26 blocks are made from solid beech wood.
 They are finished in child-safe, water-based paint, and are free from BPA, phthalates, and lead.
 You can find them on Pottery Barn Kids.

 Melissa & Doug Rainbow Stacker